Riedeman/cryptopro/README.md

 4. Purchase ($19.99), install, and run the Crypt-OCD app
 	- Android: https://play.google.com/store/apps/details?id=com.cleversystems.arbos.cryptocd
 	- iOS: https://itunes.apple.com/us/app/crypt-ocd/id1393754470
-5. In the Settings screen under Connect to My Data, enter the URL for your API and the API key you created in the User record in Step 1
+5. In the Settings screen, enter the URL for your API and the API key you created in the User record in Step 1
 6. Use the app to watch your balances, trades, and all the action whenever you want

 ### Testing the API: